-My first full-length studio album in nearly 20 years
+My first full-length instrumental album in sixteen years

-Recorded over the past two years, Which Way totheStarlite was whittled from over 120 newly-recorded songs.
-During that recording process, several ideas and musical styles were explored, but when the time came to seriously start the song consideration process, the eleven tracks chosen for this release literally fell into place on their own, during a Wednesday evening listening party over tacos in mid-October of 2021.
+Recorded as part of the Steel/Flower City Sessions, Distillate is quite literally distilled from over 120 newly-recorded songs.
+During that recording process, several ideas and musical styles were explored, but when the time came to seriously start the song consideration process for another instrumental album, the ten tracks chosen for this release fell into place quite nicely and without much fuss (very much like the selection process for Which Way to...The Starlite).